 When looking at the human body students will consider the rate of breathing and heart rate from Key Stage 3 and link this to health and exercise.
 Students will consider more precisely oxygen consumption rates, stroke volume of the heart, and carbon dioxide production rates at GCSE.
-Students who choose biology at A level will use Literacy to work out RQ values for respiration, and use spirometers to measure lung capacities and different oxygen consumptions during exercise and in the testing of health.
+Students who choose biology at A level will use numeracy to work out RQ values for respiration, and use spirometers to measure lung capacities and different oxygen consumptions during exercise and in the testing of health.

 For ecological studies it is essential that students can collect data from quadrats and then analyse this to look at how environmental factors are influencing the number of living organisms present in an area.

 The understanding of Chemistry is very quantitatively based with numeracy being vital in its rules.
-Students will begin chemistry by including very simple Numeracy and then this will gradually build to more complex Numeracy and equation based work.
-Students will need to be able to balance equations which is a key Numeracy skill during their GCSE and beyond.
+Students will begin chemistry by including very simple numeracy and then this will gradually build to more complex numeracy and equation based work.
+Students will need to be able to balance equations which is a key numeracy skill during their GCSE and beyond.

 When studying any reaction students will normally calculate the rate of reaction which will involve taking precise measurements and analysing the data collected.
 Students will become adept at looking at graph shapes and being able to read the information that the graph shows.

 In using acids and alkali's it is vital that students can measure and understand the importance of the pH scale from the very first module in Year 7.
-This will then become more detailed and students will calculate molarities at GCSE and use Numeracy for more complex acid and base equations in the Sixth Form.
+This will then become more detailed and students will calculate molarities at GCSE and use numeracy for more complex acid and base equations in the Sixth Form.